rupinderjdn/rupinderjdn/README.md

 ## ⚡ Fun Facts

-- I love [Your Hobbies or Interests]
+- I love playing latest single player games
-- I'm always on the lookout for [Something Interesting You're Looking For]
+- I'm always on the lookout for a good horror watch

 Feel free to check out my repositories and don't hesitate to reach out if you want to collaborate on a project or just chat about tech!